etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

 the async exception when there are errors during keeping the lease alive.

 Note that even with `handler`, the `KeepAlive::Check()` still rethrow if there's an async exception.
+When the library is built with `-fno-exceptions`, the `handler` argument and the `Check()` method will abort the program when there are errors during keeping the lease alive.

 ### Etcd transactions